JustGlowing/minisom/Readme.md

 <img src="https://3.bp.blogspot.com/-D-z_xeWMHuU/WZb7Kc0fK9I/AAAAAAAABKY/xdI_ApUZMx8O4uN9ihZ_e6jbmQYhUggqgCLcBGAs/s1600/poems_som.png" height="650" width="650">

 In this example each poem is associate with a cell in the map.
 The color represent the author.
-Check out the notebook in the examples for more details.
+Check out the notebook in the examples for more details: https://github.com/JustGlowing/minisom/blob/master/examples/PoemsAnalysis.ipynb

 Who uses Minisom?
 ------------